 Highlights of her career include appearances with the German Symphony Orchestra under Kent Nagano, invitations to international music festivals in China, Peru, Germany, Luxembourg, Lithuania, the U.S. and Canada, and a live-televised performance with Carrie Underwood at the 2010 American Country Music Awards.

 Her 2012 album "In Dulci Jubilo - A Classical Guitar Christmas" is a duo-collaboration with Grammy®-winning guitarist Scott Tennant (L.A.G.Q.).
-Her latest album is a collaboration with mezzo-soprano Nerea Berraondo and will be released in the Fall of 2016 with the acclaimed NAXOS label.
+Her latest album "The Complete works for voice and guitar by Fernando Sor" is a collaboration with mezzo-soprano Nerea Berraondo and will be released in the Fall of 2017 with the acclaimed NAXOS label.

 In the Fall of 2012, Eva Beneke joined the faculty at McNallySmith College of Music in St. Paul, Minnesota (USA), where she maintains an active guitar studio.